-Mr. Robinson.
-His employment agreement extends for a twelve month term which automatically renews each month for an additional month unless either the Company or Mr. Robinson gives written notice that the term will no longer be extended.
-For 2012, his base salary was \$240,000.
-Effective January 1, 2013, his base salary is \$255,000, and he is eligible to participate in the 2013 Incentive Program and the 2012 Plan.
-See "Compensation Discussion and Analysis-Termination of Employment Arrangements and Independent Contractor Agreement-Employment Agreements and Independent Contractor Agreement" regarding the payments to be made to Mr. Robinson upon termination of his employment and/or a "change in control."

 Mr. Nicklin.
 His independent contractor agreement extends for a thirty-six month term.
-For 2012, the daily rate was \$1,750 per day that Mr. Nicklin consulted for us.
-If the independent contractor agreement remains in effect until the end of the thirty-six month term, we will pay Mr. Nicklin an additional \$250 per day that he consulted for us during the thirty-six month term of the agreement.
-For 2013, our arrangement with Mr. Nicklin remains the same.
-In addition, Mr. Nicklin, through his consulting company, is eligible to participate in the 2013 Incentive Program and the 2012 Plan.
-See "Compensation Discussion and Analysis-Termination of Employment Arrangements and Independent Contractor Agreement-Employment Agreements and Independent Contractor Agreement" regarding the payments to be made to Mr. Nicklin's consulting company upon termination of the independent contractor agreement and/or a "change in control."
+For 2013, the daily rate was \$1,750 per day that Mr. Nicklin consulted for us.
+If the independent contractor agreement remains in effect until the end of the thirty-six month term expiring in August 2014, we will pay Mr. Nicklin an additional \$250 per day that he consulted for us during the term of the agreement.
+For 2014, our arrangement with Mr. Nicklin remains the same.
+In addition, Mr. Nicklin, through his consulting company, is eligible to participate in the 2014 Incentive Program and receive awards pursuant to the 2012 Plan.
+See "- Compensation Discussion and Analysis - Termination of Employment Arrangements and Independent Contractor Agreement - Employment Agreements and Independent Contractor Agreement to be made to Mr. Nicklin's consulting company upon termination of the independent contractor agreement and/or a "change in control."

+Mr. London.
+His employment agreement extends for an eighteen month term which automatically renews each month for an additional month unless either the Company or Mr. London gives written notice that the term will no longer be extended.
+For 2013, his base salary was \$260,000.
+Effective January 1, 2014, his base salary is \$375,000, and he is eligible to participate in the 2014 Incentive Program and receive awards pursuant to the 2012 Plan.
+See "- Compensation Discussion and Analysis - Termination of Employment Arrangements and Independent Contractor Agreement - Employment Agreements and Independent Contractor Agreement" regarding the payments to be made to Mr. London upon termination of his employment and/or a "change in control."

 Non-Equity Incentive Plan Compensation.
-See "Compensation Discussion and Analysis-2012-2012 Annual Incentive Compensation" regarding the 2012 Incentive Program compensation goals, threshold, target and maximum potential payments and actual payments.
+See "- Compensation Discussion and Analysis - 2013 Annual Incentive Compensation" regarding the 2013 Incentive Program compensation goals, threshold, target and maximum potential payments and actual payments.

 Long-Term Incentive Compensation.
-See "Compensation Discussion and Analysis-2012-2012 Long-Term Incentive Compensation" regarding 2012 long-term incentive compensation.
+See "- Compensation Discussion and Analysis - 2013 Long-Term Incentive Compensation" regarding 2013 long-term incentive compensation.

 General.
-Base salary and the amount of cash bonuses, including non-equity awards granted by the Company pursuant to the 2012 Incentive Program, paid for 2012 represented from approximately 48% to approximately 64% of the Named Executive Officers' total compensation as represented in the Summary Compensation Table with the percentages being as follows: Mr. Foran-48.1%; Mr. Lancaster-51.4%; Mr. Hairford-55.9%; Mr. Nicklin-60.8%; and Mr. Robinson-63.8%.
+Base salary and the amount of cash bonuses, including non-equity awards granted by the Company pursuant to the 2013 Incentive Program, paid for 2013 represented from approximately 45% to approximately 69% of the Named Executive Officers' total compensation as represented in the Summary Compensation Table with the percentages being as follows: Mr. Foran-54.5%; Mr. Hairford-46.7%; Mr. Lancaster-45.1%; Mr. Nicklin-69.3%; and Mr. London-57.8%.

-Outstanding Equity Awards at December 31, 2012
+Outstanding Equity Awards at December 31, 2013